Great Expectations

 Outcomes & Learnings

-Clear & visiable value
+Clear & visible value

 The release of Demo Data was a huge success overall.
 We successfully increased users' completion rate by 300%, an increase from around 30-40%.
 This was a huge feature release for us as we were able to observe more users complete the intended journey while being able to better understand critical pain points.